ArturCzopek/prediction-app/README.md

 ## To do - 1.0

 - [ ] - BE - gradle build task for building front-end and copying files to jar + tests if it works ofc
+- [ ] - BE - connection to mysql based on envs
+- [ ] - BE - logging configuration
 - [ ] - FE - nice loader :)
 - [ ] - FE - front-end integration with security
 - [ ] - FE - action buttons on match card (add prediction, add result)